The Business Platinum Card® from American Express Review

 - United Airlines

 Examples of qualifying fees that are covered by the credit include checked bags, seat selection, and EarlyBird check-in with Southwest Airlines.
 Make sure to enroll for this benefit as soon as you receive your new card.
-This is the same benefit offered through the personal Amex Platinum card.
+For a full breakdown of Amex incidental credits check out our guide.

 The Business Platinum card comes with a number of other perks and statement credits:

-- Clear: up to $179 statement credits toward an annual Clear membership
+- up to $189 statement credits toward an annual Clear membership

 - Complimentary Marriott Bonvoy Gold Elite status